DeflateAwning/Python-Vi-ArrowKeys/README.md

 This project was originally attempted in AHK (see the `ahk-attempt` branch), but switched to Python for more flexibility.
 While it should be cross-platform, it has only beed tested on Windows.

 In a previous version of Karabiner for Mac, this mode was triggered by pressing S+D. However, now it is triggered by only pressing D (as per the most recent version of the Mac software).

+## pynput Implementation Attempt Notes
+* Problem is that currently, `controller.press(key)` and similar keystroke methods trigger the hook, resulting in an infinite typing loop.
+	* Moved the sending to a function `sendStroke(stroke, strokeType)` that temporarily disables/enables the callback.
+This was far too slow though.
+	* In the future, try attaching hooks to only certain keys.
+* Also, converting the keyboard.KeyCode object `key` (in the callback function) to a string causes it to be wrapped in quotes.
+This requires more investigation, specifically in the creation of the `nameL` variable in the callback.

 ## List of Remappings
 While holding D: